 Changing the Narrative In Your Workplace with Diversity & Inclusion

 Attracting, developing and retaining talent are some of the greatest challenges facing the technology industries today, and this is especially true in the microelectronics industry, where the talent gap is widely acknowledged to be growing.
 Studies have clearly shown that supporting a diverse and inclusive workforce can achieve increases in innovation, profitability, valuations, thought diversity, and employee morale.
 One such study is the annual 'Women in the Workplace' survey by McKinsey & Co. and LeanIn.org.
 By participating, companies can lay the foundation for a more flexible and equitable workplace in the long-term.
-Our recent webinar on 'A Diverse and Inclusive Tech Workforce' highlighted the 2021 survey results as well as what companies are doing to create a more equitable and inclusive work environment.
+The webinar 'A Diverse and Inclusive Tech Workforce' highlighted the 2021 survey results as well as what companies are doing to create a more equitable and inclusive work environment.

 Research shows clear imbalances in the workplace and describes common barriers that make it difficult to reach leadership positions for women, black, indigenous and people of color.
 These barriers often stem from unconscious bias and a lack of formal support.

 There is no single person or company that can take on the lack of diversity in our industry alone.
 But each passionate person can inspire others and their organizations to commit to diversity, equity and inclusion efforts.

 There is no one size fits all approach to diversity, equity and inclusion in our industry.
 While that can make things challenging, it also makes things exciting.
 Companies must be sure to think broadly and be open to a variety of possibilities, especially in the screening and interview processes which impact hiring and leadership.
 SEMI challenges everyone to start changing the narrative.

 Things that you can do right now — this moment, tomorrow, and this week.

 - Know your data and use it to make change

 - Encourage your company to review and participate in the 'Women in the Workplace' study